-Other receivables include intercompany balances that are due to be paid on behalf of the members (net of contributions, withdrawals and contributions in arrears).
+Other receivables include intercompany balances that are due to be paid on behalf of the members.
 The significant decrease from last year is due to balances that were paid and transferred to the asset manager for reinvestment on behalf of the members.
+The ECL is therefore immaterial.